Academic Program Supervisor/Advisor: email@example.com

 The Molecular Biology and Biotechnology program strives to help students construct a broad foundation of knowledge across the major disciplines of biology in the first two years of study, and combine this knowledge with an increasingly analytical and reflective approach to learning.
 Upon this base, students deepen their knowledge of biological processes that occur at the cellular and molecular level through course work of their third and fourth years.
 This is a laboratory-rich program that integrates an understanding of chemical and physical processes with our complex biological systems.
-Because of broad training in biology and rigorous cross training in cognate disciplines, graduates are well positioned to apply to professional and graduate schools or work in a broad range of government regulatory agencies, clinical or research-focused industries and other careers that require the union of strong analytical and technical skills.
+Because of broad training in biology and rigorous cross-training in cognate disciplines, graduates are well-positioned to apply to professional and graduate schools or work in a broad range of government regulatory agencies, clinical or research-focused industries and other careers that require the union of strong analytical and technical skills.
 The co-op option of the Molecular Biology and Biotechnology program complements and punctuates academic course work with full-time work terms in research laboratories, government, health care, or in public or private industry.
 These placements help students define and refine their career and/or professional school goals.
-For information on admissions, fees, work terms and standing in the Program, please see section 6B.5 (Co-operative Programs) in this Calendar.
+For information on admissions, fees, work terms and standing in the Program, please see the 6B.5 Co-operative Programs section or the Arts and Science Co-op section in this Calendar.

 Note: This program was formerly known as the Specialist Co-operative in Cell and Molecular Biology (BSc).